Inside Out - Rod Slemmons

 Jan’s experiments give us something concrete on which to hang suspicion that a city is not only its outward appearance.
 A city is what holds those structures up, what gives them their daily impact and long-term authority .
 It is the people who designed and build them and the people who work and live inside them.
 The surface is the equivalent of the shining traditions of civic pride and self definition.
 Behind them - the secret spaces that Jan recorded - are chaotic and often mysterious ambiguities, secrets and confusion that nonetheless support the surface

-Excerpts from the essay "Inside Out", written by Rod Slemmons and published in the book "One Wall Away - Chicago's Hidden Spaces" (1997) .
+Excerpts from the essay "Inside Out" by Rod Slemmons, director of the Museum of Contemporary Photography in Chicago (2002 - 2011).
+Published in the book "One Wall Away - Chicago's Hidden Spaces" (2007) .